manaskamal/aurora-xeneva/readme.md

 the kernel called Aurora.
 Further Aurora launch the window compositor system process and other applications.
 Currently applications are not included here.

+Now, EFI-based bootloader called Xnldr is also included in the repository "uefi\bootx64.efi"

 #Features:
 1. x86_64 based kernel called Aurora Kernel
 2. Multitasking / Multi-threading